 What do you think?
 Should employment contracts count as legally viable contracts in Christian organizations?

-Would you want to sign a contract to work at a Christian ministry and then later be told, “Oh, this contract only serves to say that you, as an employee, have to abide by its elaborate terms.
+Would you want to sign a contract to work at a Christian ministry and then later be told, “Oh, this written contract only serves to say that you, as an employee, have to abide by its elaborate terms.
 This document called a ‘contract’ that both parties signed does not function as a contract because this is a Christian organization.”

-Do you think it is Christian for Christian employers to cut contracts, but then later say that they don’t have to follow them if they don’t want to?
+Do you think it is Christian for Christian employers to cut contracts, but then later say that the contract does not count?

-Should a Christian entity be able to un-contract their own contracts if ever they fail to live up to what the contract says they will do?
+Should a Christian entity be able to un-contract their own contracts if ever the entity’s authority figures decide to violate the contract’s terms?

-As I type, Simpson University is trying to use its Christian heritage to evade its responsibility to honor the employment contracts it voluntarily drafted and signed for the sake of its own benefit.
-Simpson, in effect, is saying that because it is “Christian,” and affiliated with the Christian & Missionary Alliance denomination, Simpson can thereby break its promises made in the form of employment contracts that Simpson cuts for its workers who do ministry.
+As I type, Simpson University is saying that because it is “Christian,” and affiliated with the Christian & Missionary Alliance denomination, Simpson can therefore break its promises made in the form of employment contracts that Simpson cuts for its workers who do ministry.

-The Third of the Ten Commandments is not to take God’s Name in vain.
+The Third (3rd) of the Ten Commandments is not to take God’s Name in vain.
 Yes, this commandment means do not turn God’s Name into a cuss word.
-It also means” Do not do evil and say that what you’re doing is of God.
+But more importantly, it means” Do not do evil and say that what you’re doing is of God.

-To use God’s Name to hide corruption is a sin that comes with unavoidable punishment.
-Here’s what it says in Scripture:
+To use God’s Name to justify corruption is a major sin that comes with unavoidable punishment.
+Here’s what the Bible says:

 You shall not take the Name of the Lord Your God in vain, for the Lord will not leave him unpunished who takes His Name in vain (Exodus 20:7).

-You know the saying, “So goes California, so goes the nation.”
-If employment contracts in Simpson University mean nothing before the court, then it could soon well be that no employment contracts issued by Christian churches or organizations to ministry workers in California are going to mean anything legally.
+You may have heard the the saying, “So goes California, so goes the nation.”
+If employment contracts in Simpson University mean nothing before the court, then it could soon well be that no written contracts issued by Christian churches or religious organizations are going to mean anything legally.
 To erode the validity of a contract is to erode trust in society.